UBC-BEST/M2M-Pizza-Game-Unity/README.md

 # M2M-Pizza-Game-Unity
-M2M Pizza Game built on Unity, for integration with overarching app.
+Simple pizza game built in Unity, for integration with overarching M2M app.
+A stable release is currently unavailable.